Handling conditional offers when you are selling for sale by owner might seem like a daunting task.

 Then you see the extra attached form with the clause concerning the Subject to the Sale of the Purchaser's Property.

-I personally believe, you actually have an advantage accepting a SPP when you do a "sell my house privately sale".
+I personally believe, you actually have an advantage accepting an SPP when you are faced with handling conditional offers.

 Here is why.
 First, keep in mind that this is based on my experience when I was a real estate agent, so there is a chance that in your area, the rules may be different, or the rules may have changed.

-When a real estate agent receives a SPP, they are required to report that offer to the real estate board, when they are a member of said board.
+When a real estate agent receives an SPP, they are required to report that offer to the real estate board, when they are a member of said board.

-You on the other hand as a sell my house privately member, do not.
+You on the other hand as a for sale by owner, do not.
 Follow?
 OK, in case you don't catch the significance of this, let me try to explain.

 Do as I Say, Not as I Do